AnshuRoy25/Research-AI/README.md

 ### 🔗 Revolutionary Pay-to-Verify System

 ResearchAI introduces a groundbreaking **pay-to-verify system** powered by **Filecoin smart contracts**.
-Users can now cryptographically verify AI responses by paying a small fee in testnet FIL (tFIL), ensuring that each verification is permanently recorded on the blockchain with immutable proof of authenticity.
+Users can cryptographically verify AI responses by paying 0.01 testnet FIL (tFIL), ensuring that each verification is permanently recorded on the blockchain with immutable proof of authenticity.

 ### 🛠️ Smart Contract Architecture

-Our verification system is built on **Filecoin's Calibration testnet** using custom smart contracts that manage payments and verification status:
+Our verification system is built on **Filecoin's Calibration testnet** using custom smart contracts:

-#### **Smart Contract Features:**
+#### **Key Features:**
 - **Payment Verification**: Users pay 0.01 tFIL to verify AI responses
 - **Permanent Records**: All verifications are recorded on the Filecoin blockchain
 - **Duplicate Protection**: Users who have already paid can access verified content without additional fees
 - **Transparent Pricing**: Fixed, transparent pricing with no hidden costs
 - **Immutable Proof**: Once verified, responses cannot be altered or tampered with

-#### **Web3 Integration Components:**
-- **MetaMask Integration**: Seamless wallet connection for payments
-- **Automatic Network Switching**: Auto-configures Filecoin Calibration testnet
+#### **Core Functions:**
-- **Smart Contract Interaction**: Direct blockchain communication for verification
+- `payForVerification(ipfsHash)`: Pay for verification access
-- **Payment Status Tracking**: Real-time verification status checking
-- **IPFS Gateway Access**: Secure access to verified content
+- `hasUserPaidForVerification(user, ipfsHash)`: Check payment status
+- `withdrawFunds()`: Owner withdraws collected payments
+- `updatePrice(newPrice)`: Owner updates verification cost

 ### 🔐 Verification Workflow

 1. **AI Response Generation**: User asks a question and receives an AI response
 2. **IPFS Hash Creation**: Response is stored on IPFS with unique content identifier
-3. **Verification Button**: "Verify" button appears with blockchain verification option
-4. **Payment Status Check**: System checks if user has already paid for this specific response
+3. **Verification Check**: System checks if user has already paid for this specific response
-5. **Payment Processing**: If not paid, user pays 0.01 tFIL through MetaMask
+4. **Payment Processing**: If not paid, user pays 0.01 tFIL through MetaMask
-6. **Blockchain Confirmation**: Smart contract records payment and verification
+5. **Blockchain Confirmation**: Smart contract records payment and verification
-7. **Verified Access**: User can now access the cryptographically verified response on IPFS
+6. **Verified Access**: User can now access the cryptographically verified response on IPFS
-8. **Permanent Record**: Verification status is permanently stored on Filecoin blockchain
+7. **Permanent Record**: Verification status is permanently stored on Filecoin blockchain

 ### 🛡️ Security & Trust Features

-#### **Cryptographic Verification:**
 - **Content Addressing**: Each response gets a unique IPFS hash that serves as both address and integrity proof
 - **Tamper Detection**: Any modification to a verified response would result in a completely different hash
 - **Blockchain Immutability**: Payment records and verification status cannot be altered
 - **Decentralized Validation**: No single point of failure or control

-#### **Smart Contract Security:**
-- **Transparent Logic**: All verification logic is publicly auditable on the blockchain
-- **Automated Execution**: No human intervention required for payment processing
-- **Duplicate Payment Prevention**: Users cannot be charged twice for the same verification
-- **Fail-Safe Design**: Robust error handling and recovery mechanisms

-### 📊 Filecoin Network Benefits

-#### **Decentralized Storage Architecture:**
-- **Permanent Storage**: Research papers stored on IPFS are distributed across multiple nodes
-- **Global Accessibility**: Papers accessible from anywhere in the world through IPFS network
-- **Censorship Resistance**: No central authority can remove or alter stored content
-- **Cost Efficiency**: Pay only for verification, not for storage or access

-#### **Lighthouse SDK Integration:**
-- **Enterprise-Grade Reliability**: Professional IPFS gateway service with high uptime
-- **API Simplicity**: Easy-to-use SDK for seamless integration
-- **Scalable Infrastructure**: Handles large volumes of research papers efficiently
-- **Developer-Friendly**: Comprehensive documentation and support
+- **Smart Contract Security**: Transparent, auditable logic with automated execution

 ## 🏗️ Project Architecture

-This project consists of two main components with enhanced Web3 integration:

-### 📁 Updated Project Structure
+### 📁 Project Structure

 ```
 research-ai-project/